Guram12/taskmainder_back/README.md

 Celery handles background processing:
 - **Email Notifications** - Task due date reminders
+- **Discord Notifications** - Task reminders sent to Discord channels
 - **Board Invitations** - Send invitation emails
 - **Password Reset** - Send password reset emails
 - **Push Notifications** - Browser notifications

+### Discord Integration

+The application supports Discord notifications for task reminders through webhooks:

+#### Setting up Discord Webhooks
+1. **Create a Discord Server** - Or use an existing server where you have admin permissions
+2. **Create a Webhook**:
+   - Go to Server Settings → Integrations → Webhooks
+   - Click "New Webhook"
+   - Choose the channel where notifications should be sent
+   - Copy the webhook URL
+3. **Configure in Application**:
+   - Use the `/acc/discord-webhook-url/` endpoint to save your webhook URL
+   - Set notification preference to 'discord' or 'both' via `/acc/notification-preference/`

+#### Notification Types
+- **Task Due Reminders** - Sent when tasks are approaching their due date
+- **Format**: "⏰ Reminder: Task 'Task Name' is due on [Date] (priority: [High/Medium/Low])"

+#### Notification Preferences
+Users can choose their preferred notification method:
+- **'email'** - Receive notifications via email only
+- **'discord'** - Receive notifications via Discord only (requires webhook URL)
+- **'both'** - Receive notifications via both email and Discord

 ## Security Features